furiousteam/BLOC-OFFICIAL-POOL/README.md

 #### 4) Host the front-end

-Simply host the contents of the `website_example` directory on nginx server.
+Simply host the contents of the `website_example` directory on Nginx server.

 Edit the variables in the `website_example/config.js` file to use your pool's specific configuration.